Die for the Government: Song Information

+"Fuck Police Brutality" was inspired by events at a Queers show Justin Sane once attended.

 Many of the songs on the record were written about the local punk scene, and included condemnation against the Nazi Punks that were infiltrating the music scene at the time, accusing them of ruining concerts and committing violent acts against other fans.
 The rest of the album features social-political songs heavily influenced by the Persian Gulf War back in 1991.
-Almost half the album was written back in 1992 and was featured on the band's first demo tapes.

 You'd Do the Same, Kill the Rich, and No More Dead are all the same versions that were featured on the Kill Kill Kill EP.
 Davey Destroyed the Punk Scene was also featured on the ep, although it was rerecorded for the album.

-You'd Do The Same attacks the hypocritical attitudes of those who have criticized the band for their beliefs.
-The title track is the only Anti-Flag song to use a fade out ending.
-Justin said that he was sitting in his room when he came up with the riff for the song, and started singing the words.
-He claimed that he knew in that moment that the song would capture the essence of what he wanted the band to be.
-The song references the Gulf War and criticizes the US government for using military lives for their personal gain.
-It was also written as a response to the nationalism and jingoism that was spread throughout the country, and in the music scene in particular.
-Drink Drank Punk is a fast-paced song that is from the point of view of a young punk fan who drinks heavily.
-Rotten Future was inspired by and a response to The Sex Pistols front-man Johnny Rotten, and the nihilism that was prevalent in punk music as a result of the Sex Pistols.
-Safe Tonight was a more personal track, with Justin singing about a kid in a violent home environment trying to run away.